top of page

 Systems Mapping

 Systems mapping is a versatile method that can be used in many contexts, from personal, to organisational to societal challenges.
-From diversity and inclusion, over the circular economy of solar panels to the learning organisation.
+From diversity and inclusion, over the circular economy of solar panels to the ability of organisations to learn and adapt.

 Systems maps come in all shapes and sizes.
-How they look depends on the people involved in making them and the purpose for which they were made.
+What they look like depends on the people they are made by and for and the purpose for which they were made.

 You might have heard the saying: All models are wrong, but some are useful.
 That also applies for systems maps.
 They are not an exact representation of a system, but they help us to think and talk about complex systems and develop strategic interventions, to move the system towards the desired state.